dszv/Lagrange/_posts/2021-04-10-lorentz-forces.md

 ---
 layout: post
-title: "Measurement in Quantum Mechanics"
+title: "Deduction of the Lorentz Force"
 author: "Diego S"
 categories: journal
-tags: [quantum mechanics, experiment]
+tags: [quantum mechanics]
-image: scat.jpeg
+image: aurora.jpeg
 ---
-The question of carrying out measurements in quantum-mechanical systems and an interpretation of the results so obtained is rightly considered to be very complicated, requiring even today further research.
-We shall not given a detailed analysis of the problem of quantum-mechanical measurements, but shall try to describe a number of fundamental statements which have been explained clearly, and demonstrate them using some examples.
+Deduction of the Lorentz force as a expected value on the quantum-mechanics formalism using symmetry arguments.

 ## The Origin of the Superposition of States and the Meaning of the Amplitudes of States